Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-15.webp" caption="Fig.15 HUST-China members receiving feedback from Guangzhou Jinfa Technology Co., Ltd." %}

+## Section 9

-## Section9 Leading Education/Integrating Human Practice with Synthetic Biology Education and Communication:
+**Leading Education/Integrating Human Practice with Synthetic Biology Education and Communication**

 During interactions with other students at the public open day of Guangzhou Jinfa Technology Co., Ltd., we found that students from other majors were not well-informed about synthetic biology and had certain misconceptions about genetically modified organisms.
 Therefore, we decided to use interesting themes to educate university students about synthetic biology in a way that integrates it with other cultures.